VMD121199/road-sign-detection/README.md

 ## Model Training

 Our road sign detection model was trained using a diverse dataset of road sign images collected from various sources.
 The dataset comprises X categories of road signs, totaling Y images.
-We utilized the [insert name of the model architecture or algorithm] implemented in [insert framework/library, e.g., TensorFlow] for training.
+I utilized the [insert name of the model architecture or algorithm] implemented in [insert framework/library, e.g., TensorFlow] for training.

 ### Training Process

 1. **Data Preprocessing:** Images were resized to a standard input size of [specify dimensions], and data augmentation techniques such as rotation, flipping, and brightness adjustment were applied to enhance model generalization.

-2. **Model Configuration:** We configured the [insert model architecture] with [insert hyperparameters] for optimal performance.
+2. **Model Configuration:** I configured the [insert model architecture] with [insert hyperparameters] for optimal performance.

 3. **Training:** The model was trained for Z epochs using the Adam optimizer, and the learning rate was dynamically adjusted using [insert learning rate scheduler method] to ensure convergence.